PanMenel/melonDS-Menel-Forks/README.md

  * limittox for the icon
  * All of you comrades who have been testing melonDS, reporting issues, suggesting shit, etc

+## Privacy policy

+This emulator does not collect, store, or transmit any personal data on its own servers.

+If the RetroAchievements feature is enabled, the emulator communicates directly with the RetroAchievements service.
+This includes authentication, achievement unlocks, and related gameplay data.
+All such data is processed according to the RetroAchievements privacy policy.

+No additional analytics, telemetry, or tracking is performed by this emulator.

+All configuration data is stored locally on the user's device and can be removed at any time by deleting the configuration files.

 ## Licenses

 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)